 The labour market has performed well and the economy has sustained economic growth.
 As a result of a sustained economic growth, the government is aiming for the national living wage to reach 60% of median earnings by 2020.

-According to Personnel Today, the Low Pay Commission has currently estimated the National Living Wage will reach £8.62 in April 2020.
+According to Personnel Today, the Low Pay Commission has currently estimated the National Living Wage will reach £8.62 per hour in April 2020.

 In conclusion, there are a few benefits to the National Living wage increasing.
 Firstly, this should lift workers out of the poverty zone.
 Secondly, workers should have more disposable income that they can spend on goods and services.
 As a result, the gross domestic product or GDP of the country will increase due to high consumer confidence.
 Thirdly, the Gender Pay Gap should reduce as income can be more evenly distributed.
 Finally, as the spending power of consumers rises so will the demand for labour.
 Therefore, more jobs will become available and unemployment rate will decrease.